 - Prof. Alison Phipps, University of Glasgow

-Final deadline for abstract submission:
+Final deadline for registration:

-For abstract submission please click here
+For a draft of the programme please click here

 For registration information and fees please click here